 After creating a buzz at film fests, this year's independent films offer small but worthwhile stories with performances that could break out to capture audiences, critics and awards.

-The following highlight some of the star-studded stand-outs that could be this year's Black Swan or The Fighter.
+The following highlight some of the star-studded stand-outs that could be this year's

 My Week with Marilyn